prybicki/latte/README.md

-# Implementation of a simble C-like language compiler in Rust
+# Implementation of a simple C-like language compiler in Rust

 # Polish documentation: